Part of the "Cheat Day" Family | Visit Main Site

 Contains actual Lucky Charms marshmallows

-No artificial taste
+No overly artificial taste

-Peanut butter flavor is amazing
+Peanut butter flavor is great

 The Bad